ridapr/Startup2024/notes.md

 * Given React Router code, select statements that are true.
 * What does the package.json file do? **the package.json file serves as a central hub for managing dependencies, scripts, metadata, and other essential project information.
 It is a JSON (JavaScript Object Notation) file located at the root directory of a NodeJS project, providing vital configuration details and facilitating seamless project management.**
 * What does the fetch function do? **The fetch() method in JavaScript is a modern and powerful way to retrieve resources from a server.
 It returns a Promise that resolves to a Response object, encapsulating the server’s response to your request.**
-* What does node.js do?
+* What does node.js do? **The Node.js run-time environment includes everything you need to execute a program written in JavaScript.
+Node.js came into existence when the original developers of JavaScript extended it from something you could only run in the browser to something you could run on your machine as a standalone application.**
-* What does pm2 do?
+* What does pm2 do? **It serves as a daemon process manager that helps developers manage and keep their applications online 24/7. - Automatic application restart after crashes - Load balancing across multiple CPU cores-Built-in monitoring and logging-Zero-downtime updates-Environment management-Process clustering**
-* What does Vite do?
+* What does Vite do? **Vite runs a server that is used to compile and serve on the fly any required dependencies via ES modules.
+This approach allows Vite to process and provide only the code needed at the time.
+Thus, Vite needs to handle much less code during the server startup and code updates**